-All information regarding the complaint will remain confidential to the parties until determined otherwise by the Monitoring Officer or Hearing Sub-Committee.
+7. All information regarding the complaint will remain confidential to the parties until determined otherwise by the Monitoring Officer, or Review Sub-Committee or Hearing Sub-Committee.

 Withdrawing Complaints

 - 8. A complainant may ask to withdraw their complaint before it has been assessed.
 In deciding whether to agree the request the Monitoring Officer will consider: - (a) the complainant's reasons for withdrawal; - (b) whether the public interest in taking some action on the complaint outweighs the complainant's wish to withdraw it; - (c) whether action, such as an investigation, may be taken without the complainant's participation.